Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Search - Copyright Information - Contact Us

 Transports de le Iles Balears (TIB)

-Manacor-Palma unit 61-14 in TIB colours, plus SFM logo
+Manacor-Palma unit 61-14 in TIB colours at Inca, plus SFM logo

 Photo: © Copyright Ian Boyle, 20th August 2003